-I was born and raised is Huntington, NY.
+I was born and raised in Huntington, NY.
 Wanderlust led me to travel as much as I could.
 I’ve traveled to China, Germany for Oktoberfest, Italy, Ireland, Switzerland, Aruba, Caribbean Islands, France, Spain, The Netherlands, and all over the United States.
 When I was 23, I lived in London for 4 months.
 I loved it so much that when I came home from London, I decided I wanted to move there after I finished mydegree.
 I met my husband at the tail end of my schooling, and he did not want to move….
 Yet.

-I have a bachelor’s and master’s degree in History.
-For 10 years I worked at the Huntington Historical Society, and in the past 3 years I was the Executive Director.
+I have a bachelor’s and a master’s degree in History.
+For 10 years I worked at the Huntington Historical Society, and in the past 3 years, I was the Executive Director.
 I was so excited to get the position.
 I wanted to make a difference, and I wanted the Huntington Historical Society to embark on new programs.
 And, quite frankly, I was good at my job.

 January 11, 2017 began as a normal day.
 I went to work with a headache, a headache that had lasted for two days, but I decided to stay at work anyway.
 Lunchtime came, and I went to get lunch for my team.
 Toby, Robert, Maria, Wendy, and I were in the office.
 I called my parents.
 They were coming home from vacation in Key West, Florida, and we had made plans to meet for dinner that night.
 Then I called my husband, Sean, and I told him about the plans to meet my parents later.
 As I came back into the office, I felt dizzy and sat down, then started to feel like I needed an ambulance.
-I looked to my coworker Wendy to tell her to call one, but the words wouldn’t come out.
+I looked to my co-worker Wendy to tell her to call one, but the words wouldn’t come out.

 I can remember the ambulance coming.
 I can remember being in the ambulance and looking back at Toby’s face.
 He looked concerned.
 I can’t remember much of what happened next, but I do recall Sean showing up with my sister, Christina, and then someone said we are going on a helicopter.
 This is where I went blank and stayed that way for the next 4 days.